aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 <p align="center">
 <img src="assets/transform_group.png" alt="transform group">
 <br/>
 Figure 6.
-Verify that IDC groups can be added yo AWS Transform
+Verify that IDC groups can be added to AWS Transform
 </p>

 * Make sure the start URL can be accessed by Admin user